RaulAtWork/lock-a-note/README.md

-# lock-a-note
+# LOCK A NOTE

-Totally not a milanote clone
+Totally not a Milanote clone